devcontainers/images/README.md

 Issues related to these images can be reported in [an issue](https://github.com/devcontainers/images/issues) in this repository.

 # License

-License for this repository: MIT License

 Copyright (c) Microsoft Corporation.
-All rights reserved.<br />
+All rights reserved. <br />
+Licensed under the MIT License.
+See [LICENSE](LICENSE).

+For images generated from this repository, see [LICENSE](https://github.com/microsoft/containerregistry/blob/main/legal/Container-Images-Legal-Notice.md) and [NOTICE.txt](NOTICE.txt).